Makes: 1 quart of cultured dairy

 - After 36 hours, remove from appliance, let cool, then secure lid(s) and put in the fridge.
 Will keep in the fridge for up to 4 weeks.

 - Reculture: To make a new batch, repeat these instructions but use 2 tablespoons of your previous batch of cultured dairy as your starter.
+(And don't forget the prebiotic fiber!)
+DO NOT ADD NEW STARTER FROM A SACHET.
 If the previous batch separated, use 1 tablespoon of the curds and 1 tablespoon of the whey (or 2 tablespoons of whey if the curd is too firm) as your starter.

 Note: Store the starter culture in the refrigerator or freezer until you're ready to use it.